 One of Sydney's most extensive heritage refurbishments designed to help redefine society's relationship with the law

 One of the most significant heritage refurbishments in Sydney – the Queens Square Law Courts Building.
-A 27 storey, 1970s modern heritage building located along the busy Macquarie Street in Sydney.
-The heritage structure houses The High Court of Australia, The Federal Court of Australia, Supreme Court of NSW and their accompanying operational departments.
-The intent was to maintain the institution’s dignity and legal authority yet promote an open, transparent and progressive justice facility.
+A 27 storey, 1970’s modern heritage building, located along the busy Macquarie Street in Sydney.
+The heritage structure houses The High Court of Australia, the Federal Court of Australia, Supreme Court of NSW and their accompanying operational departments.

 Client: Law Courts Limited